IntershopCommunicationsAG/docker-registry-rancher/README.md

 # Artifactory Docker Registry Proxy

-This Image configures an nginx reverse proxy (using confd with Rancher as backend) as docker-registry for Artifactory repositories.
+This image configures a nginx reverse proxy (using confd with Rancher as backend) as docker-registry for Artifactory repositories.

 Artifactory Server URL and Docker Repository Name are configurable.